 This first strategy is to space out the time between different drug administrations.
 Due to the fact that Prednisone and CBD oil use the same metabolic enzymes, pro-cannabis doctors recommend spacing out the time between each medical administration.
-The general time frames doctors recommend is anywhere between 1 – 3 hours depending on your metabolism.
+The general time frame doctors recommend is anywhere between 1 – 3 hours depending on your metabolism.
 This gives your body enough time to break down one medication before taking the next one preventing negative drug interactions.

 The third strategy pro-cannabis doctors recommend is to slowly increase your dosage over time.
 In a practical setting, this means increasing your CBD oil dosage slightly every couple of days while paying close attention to the effects you experience.
-For example, if you start to feel lethargic or dizzy after a dose increase, then you should reduce your dose slightly to where you do not feel dizzy or lethargic anymore.
+For example, if you start to feel lethargic or dizzy after a dose increase, then you should reduce your dose slightly to that you do not feel dizzy or lethargic anymore.
 Then stay at the reduced dosage for a few days before attempting to increase your dosage again.

 The fourth strategy pro-cannabis doctors recommend is to track and journal your actions and results.
-Regarding tracking, you want to track everything from the type of CBD oil your taking, the concentration levels, dose amounts, dosage frequency in a day, and the effects experienced.
+Regarding tracking, you want to track everything from the type of CBD oil you take, the concentration levels, dose amounts, dosage frequency in a day, and the effects experienced.
 This enables you to keep a close eye on how your body responds to your CBD oil treatment relative to the condition you’re treating for.
 It also enables you to instantly tell when you slip from positive to negative results and what it took to get there.

 The fifth and final strategy is to consult with a pro-cannabis medical professional.
 Be it a doctor or a nurse, you’re always better off working with a professional.
 This strategy can be challenging for a lot of patients as cannabis laws are still in a legal grey area in most regions of the world.
 However, because of the Internet, you have access to doctors around the world.
 Your challenge is to find one who will consult with you and provide guidance along your journey to recovery.